TheBarret/Xconf/README.md

 - Project: Xconf

-Library for parsing a config file with strong typed values and keeps track of modifications if changed externally
+Library for parsing a config file with strong typed defined values.

+- Provider Class

+The provider class uses the base principles from the Dict(Of TKey, TValue) using the 'Key', it also keeps track if the config file has been changed externally, if this happens it will automaticly update itself.

 - Config format:
 ```